course-dprep/animation-imdb-ratings-analysis/src/data-preparation/README.md

 As for the data structure, the unit of analysis in the data sets, is one movie per row.
 Neither dataset holds temporal information based on for example date.

-Initially, the basics dataset prpvides data on several mediums besides movies, such as series, tv movies, specials, shorts, etc. From a technological consideration to not overload older devices, this raw dataset was specified to movies before saving it to Google Drive.
+Initially, the basics dataset provides data on several mediums besides movies, such as series, tv movies, specials, shorts, etc. From a technological consideration to not overload older devices, this raw dataset was specified to movies before saving it to Google Drive.
 After the data was read-in using this script, a local data folder was created to store the files, which were saved as